Updated Standings For AEW Continental Classic | 411MANIA

 Updated Standings For AEW Continental Classic

 After the conclusion of tonight’s episode of Collision, the standings have been updated for the 2024 AEW Continental Classic.
-Kyle Fletcher leads the Blue League with nine points, but his lead is no longer as wide as it was.
-Meanwhile, the Gold League is led by Claudio Castagnoli, Will Ospreay and Ricochet, who all have six points each.
+Mark Briscoe leads the Blue League with nine points.
+While he is tied with Kyle Fletcher, he also has a win over Fletcher, giving him the lead.
+Meanwhile, the Gold League is led by Claudio Castagnoli, who is tied with Ricochet with nine points.
+However, like Briscoe and Fletcher, Castagnoli has a victory over Ricochet to break the tie.
 The semifinals and finals, for the Continental Championship, happen at Worlds End.

 Blue League